PIH/openmrs-module-imbbilling/Docs/DataModel.md

     ThirdParty thirdParty -- An associated ThirdParty who may be responsible for a portion of coverage Set<Beneficiary> beneficiaries - The beneficiaries who can be billed under this policy

-**Questions/Issues:**
-* This needs a uuid, and should extend BaseOpenmrsData
-* This should have voidable properties rather than retireable properties

 ### Beneficiary

 The **Beneficiary** class, backed by the **moh_bill_beneficiary** table, represents a Patient covered by a particular Insurance Policy.